ColorStack: History

-Some goals stated by Petty for the future of the nonprofit was to increase brand recognition to be on-par with similar organizations like National Society of Black Engineers and Black Girls Code, which he hoped to accomplish through increased marketing and operational support.
+According to a March 2026 report, the nonprofit is now based out of Freeport, New York, and has 987 employees.
+Some goals stated by Petty for the future of the nonprofit were to increase brand recognition to be on par with similar organizations like National Society of Black Engineers and Black Girls Code, which he hoped to accomplish through increased marketing and operational support.